arismoon/unit-testing/README.md

 # unit-testing
-## for use with RepoSentry testing
+## For use with RepoSentry testing